aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

       ![](../media/unit4-image4.png)

-1. Use the information in the following table to create the CoreServicesVnet subnets, to begin creating each subnet on the **Create virtual network** page, select **+ Add subnet**.
+1. Use the information in the following table to create the CoreServicesVnet subnets, to begin creating each subnet on the **Create virtual network** page, select **+ Add a subnet**.
 To finish creating each subnet, select **Add**.

     | **Subnet**             | **Option**           | **Value**              |
     | ---------------------- | -------------------- | ---------------------- |